 So for now, space flight would seem to remain the exclusive domain of nations and private companies.

-Explore the links on the next page for even more information about space flight.
+Explore the links below for even more information about space flight.

 - "Civilian Space Team Claims Success With Rocket Launch."
 Associated Press.
 (Nov.
 5, 2010)http://www.the-rocketman.com/CSXT/news/n5_18_04_success.htm

 - Graham-Rowe, Duncan.
 "First amateur rocket blasts into space."
 New Scientist.
 May 18, 2004.
 (Nov.
 5, 2010)http://www.newscientist.com/article/dn5005-first-amateur-rocket-blasts-into-space.html

 - Jenkins, Dennis.
 "A word about the definition of space."
 NASA.
 March 1, 2008.
 (Nov.
 11, 2010)http://www1.nasa.gov/centers/dryden/news/X-Press/stories/2005/102105_Schneider.html

 - Kois, Dan.
 "Where Does Space Begin?"
 Slate.
 Sept.
 30, 2004.
 (Nov.
 5, 2010)http://www.slate.com/id/2107381/